Kourtney Kardashian Feels ‘Played’ By Scott Disick Once Again, His Partying Ways Puts Reconciliation Plans On Hold

 “Scott is in the dog house from partying at Sundance,” an inside source revealed.
 “Kourtney disinvited him.”

 Ouch!
-Rather than bring Disick, Kourtney traveled to the exotic locale with Mason (7), Penelope (4) and Reign (2) on a private jet.
-She was later joined by other members of the Kardashian clan, including Kim Kardashian and her children, North West (3) and Saint West (1).
+Rather than bring Disick, Kourtney traveled to the exotic locale with Mason, 7, Penelope, 4, and Reign, 2, on a private jet.
+She was later joined by other members of the Kardashian clan, including Kim Kardashian and her children, North, 3, and Saint, 1.
 Kanye West did not attend the family gathering.

 The rest of the Kardashian family is expected to join Kourtney and Kim after they wrap things up at the Paris Fashion Week.
 This includes Kris Jenner, Corey Gamble, Kylie Jenner, and Khloe Kardashian.